jhu-dvrk/dvrk-readthedocs/docs/pages/configuration/system/io.rst

 Period
 ======

-One can change the refresh rate (in this example, 1/2 millisecond).
+One can change the default refresh rate (in this example, 1/2 millisecond).
 It is recommended to not override this option and use the default value.